masteringmodernpayments/book/custom_form.md

 # Custom Payment Forms

 Until now we've been using Stripe's excellent `checkout.js` that provides a popup iframe to collect credit card information, post it to Stripe and turn it into a `stripeToken` and then finally post our form.
 There's something conspicuously absent from all of this, however.
 Remember how Sale has an email attribute?
 We're not populating that right now because `checkout.js` doesn't let us add our own fields.
 For that we'll need to create our own form.
-Stripe still makes this easy, though, with `stripe.js`.
+Stripe makes this easy, though, with `stripe.js`.
 The first half of this chapter is adapted from Stripe's [custom form tutorial][custom-form-tutorial].

 Here's the form we'll be using: